Autoduel

-Autoduel is a 1985 role-playing video game published by Origin Systems for the Atari 8-bit family, Commodore 64, Apple II, Macintosh, and DOS.
-It was released in 1987 for the Atari ST and in 1988 for the Amiga.
+Autoduel is a role-playing video game published by Origin Systems for the Atari 8-bit computers, Commodore 64, Apple II, and IBM PC compatibles in 1985.
+It was released in 1987 for the Atari ST and in 1988 for the Amiga and Macintosh.
 The game is based on the Steve Jackson Games series Car Wars.

-The game is set in U.S. in 2030, where cars are a primary means of protection and defense, and the highways are dangerous stretches of land ruled by gangs and vigilantes with armed vehicles.
+Autoduel is set in the United States in 2030, where cars are a primary means of protection and defense, and the highways are dangerous stretches of land ruled by gangs and vigilantes with armed vehicles.

 Gameplay

-The player creates a character, naming them and distributing 50 points between three skills: driving, marksmanship and mechanic.
-The player's character starts in New York, Friday 1-1-2030.
-Without a car the player has to enter amateur night in which they are provided a vehicle in order to raise enough money to buy and equip their own vehicle.
+The player creates a character, names them and distributes 50 points between three skills: driving, marksmanship and mechanic.
+The player's character starts in New York, on Friday 1-1-2030.
+Without a car, the player has to enter "amateur night" where they are provided a vehicle in order to raise enough money to buy and equip their own.
 With their own vehicle, a character can begin performing courier missions between the various towns along the Atlantic seaboard—including Syracuse, Boston, Manchester (Origin's headquarters at the time, which could be visited in the game) and Atlantic City among a few.
-The character may also enter more distinguished Arena events to earn money as well as take to the highways to fight the other cars and salvage their parts.
+The character may also enter more distinguished Arena events to earn money as well as travel the highways to fight the other cars and salvage their parts.
 In this sense, the game was very open-ended in what the player could do.
 The game also had a storyline, involving certain critical courier tasks, such as carrying important criminal evidence against "Mr. Big", through the dangerous terrain between cities.

-The main feature of the game was combat involving customized vehicles.
-The vehicle construction portion of the game allowed a variety of power plants, guns, ammunition, mine-layers, smokescreens, oil slicks and rockets to be arranged onto an even larger selection of body and chassis types.
+The main feature of the game is combat involving customized vehicles.
+The vehicle construction in the game allows a variety of power plants, guns, ammunition, mine-layers, smokescreens, oil slicks and rockets to be arranged onto an even larger selection of body and chassis types.

-The game was developed using a top-down perspective and featured two distinct setting areas: the arena or highway style area and the city area.
-The highway and arenas allowed acceleration and driving skills to be used in a scrolling screen format, while the city area was a single screen in which stores and other attractions of a city could be visited.
+The game was developed using a top-down perspective and features two distinct setting areas: the arena or highway style area and the city area.
+The highway and arenas allow acceleration and driving skills to be used in a scrolling screen format, while the city area is a single screen where stores and other attractions of a city can be visited.